"Macrobiotic diets promote balance and harmony both in your body and the environment around you."

 Nutrients in the macrobiotic diet often met or exceeded RDA recommendations, with the exception of vitamin D, vitamin B12, and calcium.
 Plus, macrobiotic diets were found to be more anti-inflammatory than other ways of eating.

 It’s often difficult to get enough of all essential nutrients, even with the best eating or diet plans.
 That’s why it’s best to fill in the gaps with supplementation.
-For fighting inflammation specifically, we recommend making sure to take aCurcumin supplement daily.
+For helping to promote normal inflammation responses specifically, we recommend making sure to take aCurcumin supplement daily.

 Chronic inflammation is dangerous for your health, and especially as you age, so you really need to make sure your inflammation is in check.
 Remember our mantra: